Effective Virtual DBT Therapy in Ontario

-Start your journey to wellness with a DBT Informed Therapist
+Start your journey to wellness with an online DBT Therapist.
+Book a free 15-minute call to get started.

 DBT combines behavioural and cognitive therapy techniques and incorporates elements of mindfulness practice.
 It is particularly effective in treating conditions such as borderline personality disorder (BPD).
-But it has also been adapted for other mental health issues, including depression, anxiety, and substance abuse.
+Researchers have adapted it for other mental health issues, too.
+This includes depression, anxiety, and substance abuse.

 What is DBT?
 (Source: Psych Hub)